 Music therapy has been shown to be beneficial for the treatment of the following:

 Music is especially personal.
 For most of us, there are certain songs in particular that have touched our lives and resonate strongly with us.
 They may bring memories so vivid they might even trigger cravings to the addictive substances from which we are trying to abstain.
 Music therapy is more than merely listening to music to feel better.

 There are specific types and styles of music that can offer benefits, such as the following:

 Blues – Blues is a style of music that can help us accept the loss of relationships as a result of our drug use and abuse.
-What’s more, by stimulating the cerebellum, it can restore motor function that has been adversely affected by addiction.
+What’s more, by stimulating the cerebellum, can restore motor function that has been adversely affected by addiction.

 Songwriting and Lyric Analysis – Writing or studying lyrics composed by others can promote honesty within ourselves by requiring us to confront our individual truths about life, relationships, and emotional dependences.

 Drumming – Research has shown that organized drumming, such as drum circles, can induce relaxation and improve brain-wave synchronization.
 It can also help relieve emotional trauma and promote self-reintegration.